-Until October, primary school students (up to Year 8) have the opportunity to have our experts answer their questions!
+Until October, primary school students (up to Year 8) have the opportunity to have experts answer their questions!
 Each month there is a different topic, ranging from space/astronomy to globalisation.

-Our experts will then select two questions per week to answer, and these will be posted on the Royal Society of New Zealand website and sent out to schools around the country.
+The Royal Society of New Zealand's experts will then select two questions per week to answer, and these will be posted on the Royal Society of New Zealand website and sent out to schools around the country.

-For May, the topic is...
+For July, the topic is...

-Send your questions by 24 April to make sure they're in the bag in time for the experts to choose from!
+Send your questions by 24 June to make sure they're in the bag in time for the experts to choose from!

 NZ wide (only)

-Send your question by Fri 24 Apr
+Send your question by Fri 23 Jun

 Primary school children